 James and Tom have had fun working with The School of Artisan Food.
 “Surplus bread donated by the School of Artisan Food was shredded and used instead of malt to brew two beers ‘Breaking Bread’ and ‘Raising the Dough’ – which help raise money for charity.
 The brewery picks a local cause each year, the most recent being ‘In Sam’s Name’, a peer support group focussing on men’s mental health.

-The Welbeck Bakehouse use Red Feather Ale in one of its cakes.
-The ale is made with Crisp’s Crystal 150 and 400 and a touch of Roast and Black malts which together give the cake it’s delicious walnut and bitter-sweet caramel notes.
+The Welbeck Bakehouse uses Red Feather Ale in one of its cakes.
+The ale is made with Crisp’s Light Crystal Malt 150 and Dark Crystal Malt 400 and a touch of Roast and Black Malt, giving the cake its delicious walnut and bitter-sweet caramel notes.

 Claire stated, “Our sustainable model helps with keeping everything high quality, locally sourced, and puts back in what we take out of the estate.”